 Since the arrival of Covid-19, many more of us are now remote workers.
-However, some organisations may still be unfamiliar with managing remotely or be too large and complex to check in with each member of staff.
+However, some organisations may be unfamiliar with remote working or be too large and complex to check in with each member of staff.